 My intent is not to offend you with tea, maths or food.
 Instead, I use fine examples as a metaphor to elaborate my perspective.

 The traditional values are there for a reason.
 We inherit them the moment we are born.
 But if you don’t align with in-built cultural identities, it doesn’t make you an outsider.
 You are still an individual with your custom definition.
 That’s what makes you unique.
 And you are still part of the society.

-I’m not particularly keen to divide myself with a country for the sake of cricket.
+I’m not particularly keen to divide myself with a country for cricket.
 I love the game.
 But I don’t need to dissect myself with identity to enjoy the sport.

 To witness a sixer is still a thrilling cricket whether it came from an Indian or Pakistani.

 It may be against some odds, especially for patriots or nationalists.

 Unfortunately, we are accustomed to such discrimination in society with sports, religion and culture because we must justify borders, colours and identities.
 That’s what Indian Premier League (IPL) did.